tihomirpetrov/Technology_Fundamentals_2018/README.md

 06. Dictionaries, Lambda and LINQ - Lab
 06. Dictionaries, Lambda and LINQ - Exercise
 06. Dictionaries, Lambda and LINQ - More Exercise
+07. Objects and Classes - Lab
+07. Objects and Classes - Exercise